nocproject/noc/docker/Readme.md

 ```
 docker-compose up migrate
 ```
-Wait for process to finish and than run noc itself.
+Wait for process to finish and then run noc itself.

 Be aware that command will run lots of noc daemons and intended to be pretty slow.